publicimageltd/workdir/README.md

 ## Features

- * Interactively select, create, move and delete workdirs.
+ * Select, create, move and delete workdirs.
- * Interactively 'archive' a workdir, that is, move it to another directory to get it out of the way without deleting it.
+ * 'Archive' a workdir by moving it to a predefined archive directory.
- * If a buffer visits a file belonging to a workdir, move to the root file (i.e., the worksheet).
+ * Quickly jump to the worksheet file from any file within the workdir.
- * Interactively add the currently visited file to the org mode agenda ('register' the file), or remove it.
+ * Add the currently visited file to the org mode agenda ('register' the file), or remove it.
 This is useful to fine tune what is shown in the agenda.
  * Open `ibuffer` with all files belonging to the current workdir.
  * Save and kill all buffers belonging to the current workdir (kind of "cleaning up" the buffer space).
- * If the work sheet is an org mode file, open it with a sparse todo tree (action is customizable via hook).
+ * If the work sheet is an org mode file, open it with a sparse todo tree (not per default; action is customizable via hook).
+* All workdirs will be recognized by `project.el`, so that you can use all `project-` functions.

 ## Dependencies

 `Workdir` requires emacs >= 26.1 and the package `hydra`.

+For some weird reasons, flycheck keeps telling me that `hydra` is not installable.
+I don't know why that should be.
+If you have any idea how to correct this, please file an issue.

 `Workdir` uses `find` and `awk` to find the workdirs and retrieve the titles from the org documents (worksheets).
-On non-free operating systems, an alternative lisp implementation is used, which is unfortunately a tiny bit slower.
+On non-free operating systems, an alternative lisp implementation is used which is unfortunately a tiny bit slower.

 # Setup